mendix/docs/content/refguide/web-modeler/page-editor-widgets-layouts-wm.md

 ## 5 Tab Container Overview

 A tab container is a container that is used to show information categorized into tabs.
-This can be useful if the amount of information that has to be displayed is larger than the amount of space on the screen.
-For example, you can show the list of customers on one tab, and orders on the other one.
+This can be useful if the amount of information that you would like to display is larger than the amount of space on the screen.
+For example, you can show a list of customers on one tab, and orders on the other one.

 ![](attachments/page-editor-widgets-layouts-wm/wm-tab-container-example.png)